Part V

 - 1 thing you can taste (or sip water mindfully)

-Adaptation Note: If visualization is challenging, focus on concrete sensations (feet, ground, air, weight).
+If visualization is challenging, focus on concrete sensations such as feet, ground, air, or weight.
 Sit or lie down if standing feels unsafe.
-Choose the method that feels most regulating right now.

 3. Breath-Sensation Link: Breathing into Tension